mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/15/Day-55/">March 15, 2017</a></small></div>
-<p><strong>Comey will testify on Russia investigation next week</strong> at a public House Intelligence Committee hearing.
+<p><strong>Comey will testify on <a href="/trump-russia-investigation/">Russia investigation</a> next week</strong> at a public House Intelligence Committee hearing.
 Separately, Comey will brief the two top senators on the Senate Judiciary Committee today. (<a href="https://secure.politico.com/story/2017/03/comey-will-testify-publicly-on-russia-investigation-next-week-236081" target="_blank">Politico</a>)</p>